-Usage Description will use 4 GB of memory. vmem=X The entire job will use X swap, divided evenly among the tasks.
-If legacy_vmem is set to true in the server, then the entire specified value will be given per host. pvmem=X Each task will use X swap.
+Usage Description vmem is set to true in the server, then the entire specified value will be given per host. pvmem=X Each task will use X swap.
 In translation, -l nodes=1:ppn=4,pvmem=1gb will use 4 GB of swap.

 \If both mem and pmem are specified, the less restrictive of the two will be used as the limit for the job.
-For example, qsub job.sh -l nodes=2:ppn=2, vmem=4gb, pvmem=1gb will apply pvmem instead of vmem, because it will allow 2 GB swap per task (1 GB \ 2 ppn) instead of .5 GB per task (1 GB/2 tasks).
+For example, qsub job.sh -1 nodes=2:ppn=2,mem=4gb,pmem=1gb will apply the mem requested instead of pmem, because it will allow 2 GB per task (4 GB/2 tasks) instead of 1 GB per task.

 \\If both vmem and pvmem are specified, the less restrictive of the two will be used as the limit for the job.
-For example, qsub job.sh -l
+For example, qsub job.sh -1 nodes=2:ppn=2,vmem=4gb,pvmem=1gb will apply pvmem instead of vmem, because it will allow 2 GB swap per task (1 GB \ 2 ppn) instead of .5 GB per task (1 GB/2 tasks).